 A transdisciplinary research hub

 The creation of the Health Hub – Policy, Organizations, and Law (H-POD) is built upon significant institutional assets in the development of knowledge and expertise in healthcare systems at the University of Montreal.
-These assets include the Canada Research Chair in Healthcare Systems Design and Adaptation (held by Jean-Louis Denis), the Canada Research Chair in Collaborative Culture in Health Law and Policy (held by Catherine Régis), and the Research Center of the University of Montreal Hospital Center (CRCHUM), as well as the Faculty of Law of the University of Montreal, the School of Public Health (ESPUM), and the Public Law Research Center (CRDP).
+These assets include the Canada Research Chair in Healthcare Systems Design and Adaptation (was held by Jean-Louis Denis), the Canada Research Chair in Collaborative Culture in Health Law and Policy (held by Catherine Régis), and the Research Center of the University of Montreal Hospital Center (CRCHUM), as well as the Faculty of Law of the University of Montreal, the School of Public Health (ESPUM), and the Public Law Research Center (CRDP).

 Canada Research Chair in Healthcare Systems Design and Adaptation